The ultimate guide to vegan cycle touring food with recipe ideas, staples to pack and the best way to take food

 - Banana, jam and peanut butter – a classic that never fails to deliver

 - Falafel and humus

 - Avocado and veggies

-Last night’s leftovers – Take a tupperwear container then any leftovers from last night’s dinner can be today’s lunch.
+Last night’s leftovers – Take a Tupperware container then any leftovers from last night’s dinner can be today’s lunch.

 When dinner time swings around, you’ll be ready to gobble down something hearty.
 You want it to be nourishing but easy to prepare, so it can be in your mouth as soon as possible.

-Don’t be afraid to get creative and mix up with what’s available!
+Don’t be afraid to get creative and mix things up with what’s available!